Staying Safe While Painting: Tips for Professional Painters

 Clean up spills immediately.

-Accidental spills of paints and solvents should be cleaned up immediately.
-Use absorbent materials like sand, kitty litter, sawdust or commercial absorbents to soak up the spill.
-Scoop into a sealable container and dispose of as hazardous waste.
-Wash the area thoroughly with water and detergent once absorbed.
+Absorb spills promptly with sand, kitty litter, sawdust, or a commercial absorbent.
+Place used absorbent in a sealed container and dispose of it as hazardous waste.
+Wash the area with water and detergent after containment.

 Maintaining Good Ergonomics to Prevent Strains